-This candle making guide will detail the different oils you can use to make your own at home.
+This guide will also detail some of the different oils you can use to make your candles.

 The technique used for making diy citronella candles is identical to my basic candle making.
 The only difference is that you will be using different essential oils with mosquito repellent properties.
 You can use them on their own, in combination with citronella, or any of the other oils.

 I’m using soy wax for this citronella candle so you will need to refer to my soy candle making page to determine how much to use.
-If you want to make pillar candles you will also need a mold, or you can opt for bucket candles similar to those sold in stores.
-Bucket candles are usually better because the wax remains in the container and it continues to permeate the air with the insect repelling essential oils.
+If you want to make pillar candles you will also need a mold, or you can opt for a jar candle similar to those sold in stores.
+I prefer jar candles, they are usually better because the wax remains in the container and it continues to permeate the air with the insect repelling essential oils.

-As with other types of candles, you will need to use and prepare the mold or bucket with a wick suitable for the wax you will be using.
-For a large bucket you may want to think about using more than just one wick.
+Step 1 As with other types of homemade candles, you will need to use and prepare the mold or jar with a wick suitable for the wax you will be using.
+For a large jar or bucket you may want to think about using more than just one wick.

 To make your own pillar citronella candle, thread the wick through the hole in the mold, and then seal the hole with mold seal, pressing it down firmly to prevent the wax from leaking out of the mold.
-Place a cocktail stick or pencil on the top of the mold and wind the wick around it; this will help to keep the wick in a central position.
+Place a stick or pencil on the top of the mold and wind the wick around it; this will help to keep the wick in a central position.
 For more info on using molds take a look at the basics of candle making.

-As paraffin wax cools it contracts and begins to sink, so once the wax is half set you will need to pierce the wax in several places.
-Then top up with more wax (heated to 180f (80f) if you are using a mold that you will need to remove your candle from, make sure you don’t go over the original line of wax.
+Step 7 As the wax cools it contracts and begins to sink, so once the wax is half set you will need to pierce the wax in several places.
+Then top up with more wax, if you are using a mold that you will need to remove your candle from, make sure you don’t go over the original line of wax.